-2.5 Cross-Country OHV Travel
+2.5 Cross-Country Motorized Travel

-The 2008 RMP "does not designate any public lands as open for cross-country travel . . ."
-(BLM 2008b).
-The 2008 RMP addresses how its OHV-Limited area designation restricts cross-country travel:
+The 2008 RMP addresses how its OHV-limited area designation prohibits cross-country travel:

-The limited designation in the Approved RMP replaces the large amount of area currently available for cross country travel within the PFO.
-As a result, the Approved RMP provides a substantial amount of protection to natural (vegetation, soils, scenery, riparian, and wildlife), cultural and paleontological resources by essentially eliminating cross-country travel which is detrimental to these resources.
-The Approved RMP allows for OHV access and opportunities within the limited designation while still providing protection for sensitive resources and non-motorized recreation users.
+The limited designation in the Approved RMP replaces the large amount of area currently available for cross country travel within the planning area.
+As a result, the Approved RMP provides a substantial amount of protection to natural (vegetation, soils, scenery, riparian, and wildlife) and cultural resources by eliminating cross-country travel which can be detrimental to these resources.
+The Approved RMP allows for motorized access and opportunities within the limited designation while still providing protection for sensitive resources and non-motorized recreation users.
 (BLM 2008b)